Comparison · 2026

 What is GovSpend, and when is BidSparq the better fit?

 GovSpend is a business-to-government intelligence platform built around what agencies actually purchase: it claims more than 2 billion purchase orders, 96 million contracts, and 2.3 million public-meeting transcripts, collected in part through its SmartProcure agency-outreach arm.
-Founded in 2011, headquartered in Boca Raton, Florida, and private-equity-owned since 2021 (Thompson Street Capital Partners and Endicott), it acquired Fedmine in 2021 to add federal coverage as a separate platform.
+Founded in 2011, headquartered in Boca Raton, Florida, and private-equity-owned since 2021 (Thompson Street Capital Partners and Endicott), it acquired Fedmine in 2021 to add federal coverage, and as of 2026 fedmine.us redirects to GovSpend outright, so anyone searching for a Fedmine alternative is really shopping for a GovSpend alternative now.
 Pricing is not published; its FAQ describes exploratory sales conversations, annual subscriptions with multi-year options, and roughly three months of onboarding, while buyer-reported data on Vendr shows a median around $11,600 and a range of roughly $7,450 to $42,054 per year.
 It is rated 4.3/5 on G2 (103 reviews) and ships AI search and an MCP server.
 Contractors comparing GovSpend alternatives usually want live-bid intelligence at self-serve pricing rather than deep spend archaeology on an enterprise contract.

 Who should use which?